Not to be semantically confused with : Bird's-Foot (Ornithopus perpusillus),

 Distinguishing Feature of Bird's-foot Trefoils in general : A large banner and a smaller pod-shaped cup of petals that look like just one petal unless prised apart to reveal a further hidden three, making the normal five altogether of a Pea-type flower.

 Common Bird's-foot Trefoil is a perennial plant that grows in dry grassy places.
 It usually has bright yellow flowers (sometimes orange to red) in small bunches of between 2 and 7 (favouring 2-5) atop a wiry stalk.
 The flowers have the normal Pea-type structure with 5 petals, but because of the closed structure, it looks like there are but two petals, albeit one that is pod-shaped.
-Because of this, one of its common names is 'Eggs and Bacon' (although the Author has never seen bright yellow or orange bacon).
+Because of this, one of its common names is 'Eggs and Bacon' (although your Author has never seen bright yellow or orange bacon).

 Being a member of the Fabaceae family, it is expected that Bird's-foot-Trefoils would harbour toxic Cyanogenic Glycosides, and indeed some specimens do, but others do not.
 Contrary to expectation and the commonly accepted role of Cyanogenic Glycosides in plants (to curtail the eating habits of insects upon the plant tissue) it was found by researchers that the larvae of the Common Blue butterfly (Polyommatus icarus) fared better feeding on the leaves and tissues of Bird's-foot-Trefoils that possessed the toxins than those that didn't!
 They grew fatter and larger!
 But the adult butterflies had no preference apart from the females which preferred